joyc3lin/flask_6_api_management/README.md

 </br>

-To connect to azure storage account:
-+ create a azure atorage acc
-+ under securty + access, access keys
-+ copy conenction string into local.setting.json "AzureWebJobsStorage"

 # Errors

-flasgger: had to play around with parameters to get it to work otherwise the variables would show up as undefined and could not be edited
-+ An error occurred trying to start process 'xdg-open' with working directory '/home/joyce_lin_1/flask_6_api_management/myapp'.
++ _Running Function Project_: An error occurred trying to start process 'xdg-open' with working directory '/home/joyce_lin_1/flask_6_api_management/myapp'.
 No such file or directory
 +
 + app = func.FunctionApp(http_auth_level=func.AuthLevel.ANONYMOUS): anon makes it so anyone can access, function means it needs authentication